Window Options For a Passive House, or a Pretty Good House

 We had ordered our windows in September, 2016, we had fired our GC’s in February, 2017, and we were finally able to install our windows June, 2017.
 It had been a long wait, so we were excited and nervous to watch them go in.
 Familiar with Germany’s reputation for engineering excellence, it was one of the more exciting aspects of the build.

 Bob and his crew did a great job for us.
 We’re lucky and extremely thankful that they were willing to come down to help us out of a jam.
-And the guys they used from JPK Builders to help them with the install were also extremely professional (more on this in a moment) and easy to work with.
+And the guys they used from JPK Builders to help them with the install were also extremely professional and easy to work with (more on this below).

 As far as installation details, for the most part the guys followed the steps outlined in this Hammer and Hand video, only changing the Tremco illbruck tape for Hannoband 3E tape: